 In the meantime, WordPress also can be installed in a Cluster Container like Docker or Kubernetes.

-In this tutorial, we are going to use the Apache web server so, open Terminal or SSH session and type:
+In this tutorial, we are going to use the Apache webserver so, open Terminal or SSH session and type:

-$ sudo apt-get update
+sudo apt-get update

-$ php -v
+php -v

-So first, we need to add the newest PHP repository key, and repository list, for this process follow these commands:
+So first, we need to add the newest PHP repository key and repository list, for this process follow these commands:

-$ sudo apt -y install lsb-release apt-transport-https ca-certificates
+sudo apt -y install lsb-release apt-transport-https ca-certificates

-$ sudo wget -O /etc/apt/trusted.gpg.d/php.gpg https://packages.sury.org/php/apt.gpg
+sudo wget -O /etc/apt/trusted.gpg.d/php.gpg https://packages.sury.org/php/apt.gpg

-Now, add repository list.
+Now, add the repository list.

 echo "deb https://packages.sury.org/php/ $(lsb_release -sc) main" | sudo tee /etc/apt/sources.list.d/php.list

-$ sudo apt update
+sudo apt update

-$ sudo apt -y install php7.4
+sudo apt install php7.4

 Now check the PHP version; if installed, then it will look like as below in the image.

-$ php -v
+php -v

-Now install Apace and latest PHP modules.
+Now install Apache and the latest PHP modules.

-$ sudo apt install apache2 php7.4 libapache2-mod-php7.4 php7.4-common php7.4-mbstring php7.4-xmlrpc php7.4-soap php7.4-gd php7.4-xml php7.4-intl php7.4-mysql php7.4-cli php7.4-ldap php7.4-zip php7.4-curl
+sudo apt install apache2 php7.4 libapache2-mod-php7.4 php7.4-common php7.4-mbstring php7.4-xmlrpc php7.4-soap php7.4-gd php7.4-xml php7.4-intl php7.4-mysql php7.4-cli php7.4-ldap php7.4-zip php7.4-curl

 Now enable PHP fpm for the Apache server.

-$ sudo a2enmod proxy_fcgi setenvif
+sudo a2enmod proxy_fcgi setenvif

-Then restart Apache server using following command:
+Then restart the Apache server using the following command:

-$ sudo systemctl restart apache2
+sudo systemctl restart apache2

 After the successful installation of the Apache server and PHP, we need to test the programs it is installed or not.

-$ sudo nano /var/www/html/test.php
+sudo nano /var/www/html/test.php

 <?php